Dirac equation: Plane wave solutions

 where $\xi_s$ and $\eta_s$ are arbitrary complex 2-vectors, describing the two spin degrees of freedom for the particle and two for the antiparticle.
 In the massless limit, these spin states correspond to the possible helicity states that the massless fermions can have, either being left-handed or right-handed.

 Related equations

 Related Dirac equations

-While the standard Dirac equation was originally derived in a $3+1$ dimensional spacetime, it can be directly generalized to arbitrary dimension and metric signatures where it takes the exact same covariant form.
+While the standard Dirac equation was originally derived in a $3+1$ dimensional spacetime, it can be directly generalized to arbitrary dimension and metric signatures, where it takes the same covariant form.
 The crucial difference is that the gamma matrices must be changed to gamma matrices of the Clifford algebra appropriate in those dimensions and metric signature, with the size of the Dirac spinor corresponding to the dimensionality of the gamma matrices.
 While the Dirac equation always exists, since every dimension admits Dirac spinors, the properties of these spinors and their relation to other spinor representations differs significantly across dimensions.
 Other differences include the absence of a chirality matrix in odd dimensions.